dfastje/dfastje.github.io/_posts/2018-12-04-ThoughtsAboutLineageOS.md

     3. The phone subjectively works better
         -Though, I have noticed lagging in similar places to before (like the maps app)
     4. I really like having access to the recovery media!
-        I also like the openness of the update process!
+        -I also like the openness of the update process!

 ## Conclusions:
 I am strongly considering flashing the OS of my Pixel XL to LineageOS also!